mrberti/wosci/README.md

 A web-based modular oscilloscope.

 ## Disclaimer
-Rather than being full-fledged project, it is mainly used for self education in network coding.
+Rather than being a full-fledged project, it is mainly used for self education in network coding.